2-REC/hugo-myportfolio-theme/README.md

 To make the website look more personal or to make it fit with the colour schemes of your company/brand, some CSS variables can be directly overridden using extra custom files (and thus not requiring to change anything in the code or main CSS file).

-In order to use custom CSS files to override the variables, add the files in the "_static/css_" directory, and specify their name (with extension) in the "`custom_css_vars`" array variable of the "_config.toml_" file of the site.
+In order to use custom CSS files to override the variables, add the files in the "static/css" directory, and specify their name (with extension) in the "`custom_css_vars`" array variable of the "config.toml" file of the site.

-The CSS variables that can be overridden are listed in the "_default.css_" file (in the theme's "_static/css_" directory).
+The CSS variables that can be overridden are listed in the "default.css" file (in the theme's "static/css" directory).
 The file also defines for each variable its default value.

-The provided "_custom_vars.css_" (in the theme's "_static/css_" directory) file can be used as template file, by uncommenting the desired variables and setting their new values (the file should ideally first be copied in the site's "_static/css_" directory).
+The provided "custom_vars.css" (in the theme's "static/css" directory) file can be used as template file, by uncommenting the desired variables and setting their new values (the file should ideally first be copied in the site's "static/css" directory).

 In addition, if bigger changes are desired, CSS rules can be modified or added by using custom CSS files.
-These files need to be located in the site's "_static/css_" directory, and their names (with extension) need to be added in the "`custom_css`" array variable of the "_config.toml_" file.
+These files need to be located in the site's "static/css" directory, and their names (with extension) need to be added in the "`custom_css`" array variable of the "config.toml" file.

 > **__NOTE__**: Custom CSS rules should be defined in files specified in "`custom_css`", and Custom CSS variables should be defined in files specified in "`custom_css_vars`".
 Not respecting this might result in unexpected behaviour.